nemonik/hands-on-DevOps/readme.md

     - k3s-agent
 ```

-Then in the command-line of the host (not while ssh'ed into the toolchain vagrant) at the root of the class project type
+Then in the command-line of the host (i.e., not while ssh'ed into the toolchain vagrant) at the root of the class project type

 ```bash
 vagrant up development